 Five people have been reportedly killed and 40 injured in a suicide bombing in eastern Afghanistan Friday.
 The local officials say the bombing was carried out by a minor.

 The bomber targeted a tribal elder and a local police chief at a wedding in Nangarhar province, local government spokesman Attaullah Khugyani said.

-The Taliban were quick to deny responsibility of the attack through spokesman Zabiullah Mujahid in a message to media on Friday.
+The Taliban were quick to deny the responsibility of the attack through spokesman Zabiullah Mujahid in a message to media on Friday.

 The attack comes as closed-door peace talks reached a breakthrough on July 9 when a group of prominent Afghans, including some government officials acting in a personal capacity, unofficially agreed on a roadmap with the Taliban as to how they might get towards a peace deal.